Codevate/virtual-list-blog-post/index.md

 };
 ```

-Now we can define out build steps.
 Create a new directory in the root of the project and name it `grunt`.
 Inside this directory create a new file named `aliases.yml`, this is where we will outline our build steps.
 Copy the following into the `aliases.yml` file:

 ```
 build: